Justice Department Details Case Against Fired Deputy FBI Director McCabe

 DOJ sent the McCabe portion of the report on Friday to the House Judiciary Committee, where Republican leaders have maintained a months-long campaign of criticism against Justice and the FBI.

-They charge that "biased" officials and investigators have abused their power and McCabe, whose wife, Jill, ran for the state legislature in Virginia as a Democrat, is Exhibit A.
+They charge that "biased" officials and investigators have abused their power and McCabe, whose wife, Jill, ran for the state Legislature in Virginia as a Democrat, is Exhibit A.

 Judiciary Committee Chairman Bob Goodlatte, R-Va., said the McCabe investigation has vindicated the rank-and-file agents of the FBI in their ability to hold their own leaders to account.